Ferdinand99/Text-enhancer-Chrome-extension/README.md

 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory containing the extension files.

-### Alternative way:
-1. Go to release and download the latest .crx file
-2. Install the .crx to your chromium browser

 ## Usage

 1. Install the AI Text Enhancer Chrome extension.